BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_2_Programming_Bitcoind_with_C.md

 # 15.2: Programming Bitcoind in C with RPC Libraries

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 [§15.1](15_1_Accessing_Bitcoind_with_C.md) laid out the methodology for creating C programs using RPC and JSON libraries.
 We're now going to show the potential of those C libraries by laying out a simplistic, first cut of an actual Bitcoin program.

-## Planning for Your Code
+## Plan for Your Code

 This section will create a simplistic first cut version of `sendtoaddress`, which will allow a user to send money to an address as long as he has a big enough UTXO.
 Here's what we need to do: